MrUko/WakfuCraft/README.md

 # WakfuCraft
 Changelog &amp; Bug Tracker for the Minecraft server WakfuCraft

-## Bug Tracker
+## Description

 This repository has been specially created to:

-- solve the problems you have encountered during your gaming experience.
+- Solve the problems you have encountered during your gaming experience.
-- publish the changelogs of the updates in detail.
+- Publish the changelogs of the updates in detail.